 App development agencies are perfect for clients who don’t want to take on the role of the project manager.
 Besides coders, they also employ graphics designers, UX experts, technical architects, strategy consultants, QA engineers, and others.
 You can approach an agency with a rough idea and let them turn it into a finished product.
 Unlike with an independent developer, you don’t have to hire app developers just because you would like your app to have a unique interface or come with a backend—the agency can take care of everything.

-Of course, app development agencies also charge accordingly for their services.
+Of course, app development agencies also charge accordingly for their services, so you need to calculate how much does it cost to build an app with help of the agency.
 The big players won’t even talk to you unless you have at least $100,000 to spend, and even smaller agencies are still expensive.
 A Kinvey report based on a survey of CIOs and Mobile Leaders found that the average cost of an app is $270,000.
 If you’re a large business, this may be pocket change to you, but most clients won’t ever be able to afford an agency.

 Finding a Needle in a Haystack

 Now that you know where to find mobile app developers, it’s time to learn how to avoid the bad eggs.